Learn How To Declutter Books The Right Way

 Remember to take into account the predetermined number of books that fit into each section.

-One thing that can be of amazing help when it comes to decluttering books are, perhaps surprisingly, reading apps like Basmo.
+One thing that can be of amazing help when it comes to decluttering your books is, perhaps surprisingly, reading tracking apps like Basmo.
 There’s a lot these little wizards can do and some of the features can be of great help for organizing your books and even your reading habits.

 For example, Basmo allows you to create personalized book collections where you can add the titles you own.
 This virtual way of cataloging books will allow you to keep your book collection under strict control and avoid the infamous book clutter.